 - Poaching of Pangolins is fuelled by Superstitious beliefs of ‘Medicinal’ efficacy.

 - A coat of armor made from Pangolin scales was given to King George III in 1820.

 - Share this Article, and create awareness for the plight of these animals

 - Keep your eyes and ears open, and report all Wildlife Crime and Suspicious Behaviour to your nearest Authority

 - Support trusted Conservation Authorities, whose Anti-Poaching teams will also protect Pangolins in their territories and projects.
 Make sure these organizations adhere to Transparency and #EthicalConservation Practices.
-To Support Wild Heart Wildlife Foundation in our various Wildlife Projects, please go here:
+To Support Wild Heart Wildlife Foundation in our various Wildlife Projects, please go to: Help our Wildlife

 - Share this information on all Social Media Platforms.

 - Educate Children where possible, and foster the love for animals in their hearts.

 Copyright 2017: Wild Heart Wildlife Foundation